Remedypp/Gmod-Theme-Engine/README.md

 <br>

-*Customize your Garry's Mod main menu with dark/light themes, custom backgrounds, and a full-featured music player - all through a modern, sleek interface.*
+*Customize your Garry's Mod main menu with dark/light themes, custom backgrounds, and a full-featured music player*

 </div>